Skip to content

 A type that has a version mapping, temporal history, a spatial/vector sidecar, multi-tenancy, a query filter, or a per-document interceptor always takes the per-document loop inside one transaction — correct and atomic, just not the multi-row/bulk fast path.

-To apply several writes in a single transaction, create a UnitOfWork, queue operations, then call SaveChanges.
+The document store is a connection: open a short-lived IDocumentSession (the EF-DbContext analogue), queue operations, then call SaveChanges.
 Everything commits together or rolls back together.
-Contiguous same-type runs of inserts, upserts, updates, and removes are each coalesced into the matching batch method, so grouping like operations in a unit costs nothing versus calling those methods directly.
+Contiguous same-type runs of inserts, upserts, updates, and removes are each coalesced into the matching batch method, so grouping like operations in a session costs nothing versus calling those methods directly.

 .AddRange(orderLines) // coalesced into one batch insert